Blog

 While a traffic citation for an expired tag should not affect your claim, other types of traffic citations might.

-Can the Insurance Company Use My Expired Tag Against Me?
+Can the Insurance Company Use My Expired Registration Against Me?

 If an expired tag does not have any bearing on a car crash claim, why would the insurance company attempt to use it against you?

-This incentive is very strong in Maryland, because you are prohibited from recovering any compensation if you are found to be even one percent at fault for a crash.
+This incentive is strong in Maryland because you are prohibited from recovering any compensation if you are found to be even one percent at fault for a crash.
 Maryland is one of a handful of states with such a harsh law.

 If you think you are partially to blame for a crash, you should only discuss this with your attorney.
 The insurance company will try to use this against you.
 However, you can trust that your attorney will explain whether you still have a case.